-- Prime Healthcare Network Medical Eligible Expenses The most a Covered Person pays for medical Eligible Expenses during a Plan Year before the Plan begins to pay 100% of the medical Allowable Charges. - Prime Healthcare Network Prescription (Rx) Eligible Expenses The most a Covered Person pays for Prescription (Rx) Eligible Expenses during a Plan Year before the Plan begins to pay 100% of the Prescription Allowable Charges.
+Prime Healthcare Network Medical Eligible Expenses - The most a Covered Person pays for medical Eligible Expenses during a Plan Year before the Plan begins to pay 100% of the medical Allowable Charges.

-• Non-Prime Healthcare Network (Anthem Blue Cross BlueCard PPO) & Rx - The most a Covered Person pays for all Eligible Expenses (Medical and Rx combined) during a Plan Year before the Plan begins to pay 100% of the Allowable Charges.
+- Prime Healthcare Network Prescription (Rx) Eligible Expenses The most a Covered Person pays for Prescription (Rx) Eligible Expenses during a Plan Year before the Plan begins to pay 100% of the Prescription Allowable Charges. - Non-Prime Healthcare Network (BCBS BlueCard/Blue Shield of CA PPO) & Rx The most a Covered Person pays for all Eligible Expenses (Medical and Rx combined) during a Plan Year before the Plan begins to pay 100% of the Allowable Charges.

-NOTE: These amounts include Co-Insurance, and Co-Pays for services provided by Prime Healthcare and Anthem Blue Cross Network Providers and Prescriptions, but do not include Employee contributions (premiums), payments for services not covered by the Plan, balance billing amounts (when a Provider bills for the difference between the Provider's charge and the allowed amount), payments made to Non-Network Providers) or penalties for non-compliance of Pre-Service Review requirements.
+NOTE: These amounts include Coinsurance, and Copays for services provided by Prime Healthcare and BCBS BlueCard/Blue Shield of CA Network Providers and Prescriptions, but do not include Employee contributions (premiums), payments for services not covered by the Plan, balance billing amounts (when a Provider bills for the difference between the Provider's charge and the allowed amount), payments made to Non-Network Providers) or penalties for non-compliance of Pre-Service Review requirements.